MarianaRioCosta/ctf-blog/src/content/posts/lattices0.md

 ## Last remarks

-For now, here's a small introduction to lattices in crypto.
+For now, here's a small introduction to lattices in crypto (mostly CTF this time).

-**LLL: Live, Love, LATTICEEEEE** :)

 If you have any doubts and there's anything lattice-related topic or challenge you'd like to read about, feel free to [contact me](ctf@l1z4rdq.com)!